Raw Salted Caramel Rose Slice

 - 1 tbsp spring or filtered water

-- 1 cup organic raw activated sunflower butter or other nut/seed butter
+- 1 cup organic raw activated sunflower butter or other nut/seed butter, natural peanut butter is excellent

 - 3 tbsp organic virgin cold-pressed coconut oil